 At the end of the hearing, the committee will make one of five recommendations: (1) approved; (2) action deferred pending minor revisions and chair approval; (3) action deferred pending major revisions and full committee review; (4) action deferred pending major revisions and a second hearing of the full committee; and (5) rejected.
 In most cases, your committee will not let you go into a hearing unless the members think your proposal will be approved and you are ready to defend it.
 Occasionally, new but minor problems come to light in the discussion of the hearing, so that appropriate revisions are necessary.
-Occasionally, too, students are not willing to hear their committee; are not able to design a research project that meets professional standards; or fail to demonstrate sufficient understanding of their research design in the hearing.
+Occasionally, too, students are not willing to hear their committee's advice; insist on going forward with a hearing; do not communicate with each member of the committee; are not able to design a research project that meets professional standards; or fail to demonstrate sufficient understanding of their research design in the hearing.
 In these rare cases, the committee will reject the proposal and talk privately with the student about how to proceed.
 If committee members believe, on the evidence of the proposal and hearing, that a student is incapable of designing and carrying out a dissertation in a reasonably independent manner, they counsel the student to leave the program, and will put a copy of a letter to that effect in the student's file.